vertex-protocol/vertex-python-sdk/docs/source/getting-started.rst

 The core client supports two modes:

-- `testnet`: Connects to our test environment.
+- `sepolia-testnet`: Connects to our test environment on Arbitrum Sepolia.
-- `mainnet`: Connects to our production environment.
+- `mainnet`: Connects to our production environment on Arbitrum One.

 The primary entry point of the SDK is via `create_vertex_client`, which allows you to create an instance of `VertexClient`.
 See  :doc:`api-reference` for more details.